deeplearning-wisc/MCM/README.md

 # Data Preparation

 For complete information, refer to Appendix B in the paper.
-The default dataset location is `./datasets/`.
+The default dataset location is `./datasets/`, which can be changed in `settings.yaml`.

 ## In-distribution Datasets